ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Interoperability considerations: None

-Published specification: draft-ietf-acme-acme
+Published specification: RFC 8555
-\[\[ RFC EDITOR: Please replace draft-ietf-acme-acme above with the RFC number assigned to this ]]

-Applications which use this media type: ACME clients and servers, HTTP servers, other applications that need to be configured with a certificate chain
+Applications that use this media type: ACME clients and servers, HTTP servers, other applications that need to be configured with a certificate chain

 Additional information: